Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic 3

-which has pressure $5$, and so might not have a trivial submodule or quotient.
-However, the largest submodule of $P(4_{i,j})$ with these composition factors has three trivial composition factors in all cases, and so we need at least six $4$s in the socle of $L(G)\downarrow_H$ (once we remove all $3$s), contradicting the fact that the module has pressure $5$, so we fix a line.
+This module has pressure $5$, and so we cannot simply use Lemma \ref{lem:pressure} to find a trivial submodule.
+However, the largest submodule of $P(4_{i,j})$ with composition factors from among those of $L(E_7)\downarrow_H$ has three trivial composition factors for all pairs $i,j$, and so we need at least six $4$s in the socle of $L(E_7)\downarrow_H$ (once we remove all $3$s), contradicting the fact that the module has pressure $5$.
+Thus $H$ stabilizes a line on $L(E_7)$.

-The final case is $9_{1,2},4_{1,2}^5,3_1^5,3_2^4$.
-The $9$ splits off and we may quotient out by the $\{3_1,3_2\}$-radical to get a module with $4_{1,2}$s in the socle.
-On this we can only place $3_2$s, and so $u$ would act on $\Vmin$ as $3^{17},1^5$, not a valid unipotent action in \cite[Table 7]{lawther1995}, so $H$ cannot embed with these factors. \end{pf}
+\textbf{Case 6}: The $9$ splits off and we may quotient out by the $\{3_1,3_2\}$-radical to obtain a module with copies of $4_{1,2}$ in the socle.
+On this we can only place copies of $3_2$, and so $u$ would act on $M(E_7)$ as $3^{17},1^5$: $u$ acts on $9_{1,2}$ with blocks $3^3$ and $3_i$ with a single block $3$, and on $4_{1,2}$ with blocks $3,1$, so since there must be a subquotient $4_{1,2}^{\oplus 5}$ from the above radical, the action must be $3^{17},1^5$ on the whole module.
+However, this is not a valid unipotent action in \cite[Table 7]{lawther1995}, so $H$ cannot embed with these factors. \end{proof}

-\subsection{Characteristic at least $5$}
+\section{Characteristic At Least 5}

 We now let $p\geq 5$, let $H=\PSL_2(p^a)$ with $a\geq 1$, let $L=\PSL_2(p)\leq H$ and let $u\in L$ have order $p$.
 We begin by producing a list of all unipotent classes to which $u$ can belong, excluding those that come from generic classes (see Lemma \ref{lem:genericunipotent}) and those that fail Lemma \ref{lem:pblockseven}.
 Moreover, we make a few remarks now about indecomposable modules for $L$, which can cut down our list.